 Although not the largest island in the Hawaiian archipelago, Maui commands that its visitors invest time in their itinerary.
 With so much to see and do, it’s easy to overlook some of the island’s highlights.
+In addition to hotels and resorts, you can easily find luxury rentals in Maui.
 Keen to ensure that you capture the most picture perfect views of Maui during your stay?
 Then you’re in luck because I’ve partnered with Expedia to help you plan your Maui travel itinerary.

 #1 IAO VALLEY

 When King Kamehameha invaded the shores of Maui in an effort to unite the Hawaiian Islands, he landed amid the towering mountains of the Iao Valley.
 Encompassing 4,000 acres the valley hosts a diverse mix of flora and fauna and has been designated a state park.

 Climb the steps to a vantage point where you can marvel at the iconic green-mantled rocky outcrop of the Iao Needle and take in the surrounding scenery.

 Thanks to the inaccessible nature of Maui’s West Mountains, or Maui Komohana as they are known locally, a helicopter tour is the only way to witness the true scale of the indomitable waterfalls (known as the Wall of Tears) that cascade 1100ft/335m to the valley floor.

 While high above the region you can see up to 17 falls flowing at once and perhaps even a rainbow lingering in the spray; legend has it that the God’s poked their fingers into the sides of the cliffs to create the illusion of the earth “crying”.